Why and How the Ectopic Pregnancy Foundation was Formed

 The Ectopic Pregnancy Foundation of today is formed

-In 2007 I decided to re-vamp the Ectopic Pregnancy Foundation and applied for charitable status.
+Although established in 2004, I decided to re-vamp the Ectopic Pregnancy Foundation and applied for charitable status.
 This proved to be a lengthy process, though eventually successful.
 A board of Trustees was appointed and with the help and advice from information technology experts, established a website www.ectopicpregnancy.co.uk.

-The structure of the Ectopic Pregnancy Foundation is that of just four trustees, including myself.
+The structure of the Ectopic Pregnancy Foundation is that of just three trustees, including myself.
 This means that all can attend the trustees’ meetings, which is a condition of a registered medical charity.
 The following were appointed:

 Peter Adrian Mason, appointed for his organisational skills, ideas, and his track record of running a successful multi-national company (Healix International).

 Mr Malcolm L Padwick – Secretary – who has a major interest in laparoscopic surgery and in treatment of ectopic pregnancy.
 He is a preceptor in laparoscopic surgery and has many years of clinical experience.

 It is important that trustees work together as part of a team, and I knew that we all get on well.
 All the trustees are honorary and have no financial reward

 Apart from the board of trustees there is also a faculty, comprising individuals who have knowledge in different areas of ectopic pregnancy.
 They include the following:

 International Resident Advisors

 Although the Ectopic Pregnancy Foundation is England based, it is envisaged that it will be viewed around the world.